Teams, tales and tips – a guide to the local game

 ICT rose from the Third Division in 1996 and from the Second in 2000, the same year the club achieved nationwide fame thanks to a 3-1 Scottish Cup win over Celtic in Glasgow – and thanks to the headline it inspired in the next day’s Sun newspaper, Super Cally Go Ballistic…

-Top flight every season but once since 2004, Thistle even made Europe in 2014-15.
+Top flight every season but one from 2004 to 2017, Thistle even made Europe in 2014-15.

 Finally, another club as well as Caledonian and Thistle were formed in Inverness in 1885: Clachnacuddin.
 Winners of the Highland League as many times as Caledonian, the Lilywhites remain fifth flight and based at Grant Street Park, close to the former Telford Street ground of the 18-time Highland champions.